Colaski/JustWatchAPITypeScript/README.md

 - [JustWatch on Github](https://github.com/justwatchcom)

 ## How To

-Read the source 🙃.
+Read the source 🙃 and/or check out [Global Streaming Search](https://github.com/Colaski/global-streaming-search).

 I may update this readme with a better howto/guide in the future.